two-hundred/celerity-docs/plugin-framework/docs/registry-protocols-formats/service-discovery-protocol.md

 The following services are supported by the Plugin Framework:

+- `provider.v1`
-- `provider.v1` - The service endpoint for the registry used for a v1 provider plugin.
+  - `endpoint` (Required) - The service endpoint for the registry used for a v1 provider plugin.
 This can be a relative path for the resolved host name or a full URL to the service on a separate host.
+  - `downloadAcceptContentType` (Optional) - The content type that the client should use in the `Accept` header to download the provider plugin archive.
+Some services such as GitHub may require a specific content type to be set in the `Accept` header to return the correct response.
+If not set, the client is free to choose an appropriate content type to accept for the request.
+- `transformer.v1`
-- `transformer.v1` - The service endpoint for the registry used for a v1 transformer plugin.
+  - `endpoint` (Required) - The service endpoint for the registry used for a v1 transformer plugin.
 This can be a relative path for the resolved host name or a full URL to the service on a separate host.
+  - `downloadAcceptContentType` (Optional) - The content type that the client should use in the `Accept` header to download the transformer plugin archive.
+Some services such as GitHub may require a specific content type to be set in the `Accept` header to return the correct response.
+If not set, the client is free to choose an appropriate content type to accept for the request.
 - `auth.v1` - The service authentication configuration as per the [Authentication Protocol](./auth-protocol).
 This should be omitted if the registry does not require authentication.

 ## About Authentication